 Some recommendations could follow other findings from Dr Nicklaus’s research, including:

-During the Nutrition 2018 ( the American Society for Nutrition annual congress), Sophie Nicklaus has been awarded the 2018 Danone International Prize for Alimentation.
+During the Nutrition 2018 ( the American Society for Nutrition annual congress), Sophie Nicklaus has been awarded the first edition of the Danone International Prize for Alimentation.

 In presence of Olivier Goulet, President of the Danone Institute International, Suzanne Higgs, president of the 2018 DIPA Jury and Nicolas Gausseres, Chief Alimentation Science Officer, Danone; Sophie Nicklaus has presented her research work on “Nurturing health through the pleasure of eating – the right choices from the start”.